UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 Let's sort our hockey dataframe

 Task:
-- Sort your `hockey_players` dataframe by Salary from most to least and name your new dataframe as `rich_players`
+- Sort your `hockey_players` dataframe by Salary from most to least and name your new dataframe as `rich_players`.
-- Display it
+- Display it.

 <codeblock id="01_24">